Kakapo bird - "Ghost of the Forest"

 This drawing is called “Ghost of the Forest” and it pays homage to these special birds who are no longer prolific, and reflects on our collective actions in making them so.
 Sinbad holds a pounamu (greenstone necklace) - an infinity Koru which symbolises the weaving together of different threads and the creation of a new synergy.

-Wild Grey Foxreproduces images by Nikki McIvor onto prints, cards and homewares like tea towels, reusable grocery bags and linen napkins.
+Wild Grey Fox reproduces images by Nikki McIvor onto prints, cards and homewares like tea towels and reusable grocery bags.
 Our aim - objects that are lovely to use, ecologically responsible and made to last.